kovanostra/message-passing-neural-network/README.md

 ```
 import torch
 from message_passing_nn.trainer.model_trainer import ModelTrainer
-from message_passing_nn.model.graph_gru_encoder import GraphGRUEncoder
-from message_passing_nn.model.graph_rnn_encoder import GraphRNNEncoder
 from message_passing_nn.data.data_preprocessor import DataPreprocessor

 # Set up the variables
-device = 'cpu' # You can use 'cuda' for GraphRNNEncoder, but it is not adviced for GraphGRUEncoder
+device = 'cpu' # You can use 'cuda' for the RNN model, but it is not adviced for the GRU model
 epochs = 10
 model = 'RNN'
 loss_function = 'MSE'